(817) 706-0114

 Story

-This mid-century modern building survives several owners and renovations since its opening in 1955.
-Approached by a tenant to lease both floors, the current owner repurposed the building and added a 2,000 SF meeting space at the roof, creating a partial third floor.
+This mid-century modern building has survived several owners and renovations since its opening in 1955.
+Approached by a tenant seeking to lease both floors, the current owner repurposed the building and added a 2,000 SF meeting space on the roof, creating a partial third floor.
 Located on the western edge of the Fort Worth downtown business district, the building’s distinctive waves, formed by training Pyracantha (firethorn), are a nod to the owner’s passion for scuba diving.
-Property renovations included improvements to the site, all new MEP systems, open industrial interiors, tenant amenities, 2,000 SF meeting suite roof top addition with views of the Trinity River and downtown Fort Worth.
+Property renovations included improvements to the site, all-new MEP systems, open industrial interiors, tenant amenities, a 2000 SF meeting suite rooftop addition with views of the Trinity River and downtown Fort Worth.

 Architect of Record/Project Manager: Tom Hines